tsileo/blobstash/README.md

 - an Android app to backup Android devices
 - Follow .gitignore file
-- A special cold storage backed (using AWS Glacier, can't use glacier since storing blobs with Glacier would cost too much, according to [this article](http://alestic.com/2012/12/s3-glacier-costs)) that would put one archive per snapshots, and keep track of stored blob (incremental backups).
 - Garbage collection (sparse files support for blob files)
 - A web interface
 - Fill an issue!